How Pele's visit reshaped Nigerian football

 Those involved still remember the occasion vividly.

 "It was all about Pele.
-Before one o'clock, Ogbe Stadium was jampacked and it was difficult for people to have seats, because they were anxious to see the artistry of Pele," Godwin Izilein told BBC Sport Africa.
+Before one o'clock, Ogbe Stadium was jam-packed and it was difficult for people to have seats, because they were anxious to see the artistry of Pele," Godwin Izilein told BBC Sport Africa.

 Izilein had been chosen as captain of a team put together to represent Mid-Western State, an old administrative region that covered what are now Edo and Delta states, in a friendly against Pele's Brazilian club Santos.

-"It was at the peak of the Civil War.
-The day of the match, nobody thought of guns anymore," Izilein added.
+"It was at the peak of the civil war.
+The day of the match, nobody thought of guns any more," Izilein added.

 Santasticos on tour

-With a roster including Pele and the likes of fellow Brazil legends Carlos Alberto and Pepe, Santos' so-called "Santasticos" spent much of the 1960s cashing in on their global fame, heading out on exhibition tours across multiple continents.
+With a roster including Pele and the likes of fellow Brazil legends Carlos Alberto and Pepe, Santos' so-called 'Santasticos' spent much of the 1960s cashing in on their global fame, heading out on exhibition tours across multiple continents.

-They made more than one trip to Africa, including the 1969 visit that included stop-offs in Algeria, Congo-Brazzaville, DR Congo, Ghana and Mozambique in addition to Nigeria.
+They made more than one trip to Africa, including the 1969 visit that included stop-offs in Algeria, Congo-Brazzaville, DR Congo, Ghana and Mozambique, in addition to Nigeria.

-Aged 28, Pele was already a two-time World Cup winner, having burst onto the scene as a precocious 17-year-old in 1958, scoring six goals as Brazil won their first title in Sweden.
+Aged 28, Pele was already a two-time World Cup winner, having burst on to the scene as a precocious 17-year-old in 1958, scoring six goals as Brazil won their first title in Sweden.
 The Selecao made it back-to-back World Cups in Chile in 1962, although Pele missed much of that tournament through injury.

 Although Santos' arrival in Nigeria came a year ahead of Brazil's much-celebrated third world title, claimed in Mexico in 1970, Pele was still seen as an African sporting icon, given his ancestry on the continent.

-"It was quite striking to see Pele in person because all we read about him as a young player who helped Brazil win the World Cup in Sweden," said Jonathan Ofugere, who at the time was president of the West African Football Union (WAFU).
+"It was quite striking to see Pele in person because we all read about him as a young player who helped Brazil win the World Cup in Sweden," said Jonathan Ofugere, who at the time was president of the West African Football Union (WAFU).

 "We were proud that a player of African origin, born in Brazil, could put up such a show."